-You must complete your safety training within 3 months of the Limited Certificate being issued or completed before applying for a Provisional Licence.
+You must complete your safety training within 3 months of the Limited Certificate being issued or completed before applying for a Registration Class.

 This applies to both trainees and overseas applicants.

 Safety training for Limited Certificates involves safe working practices and testing procedures, CPR, and basic first aid.

 We advise you to plan your safety training early as it may be difficult to find a course being held on a regular basis in many areas of New Zealand.

 Trainee safety training